 - Figure the total "occupant weight" you will be transporting.
-To do this, multiply the number of people (driver and all passengers) by 70 kg (150 lbs). - Subtract this number from the Vehicle Capacity Weight (395 kg/ 850 lbs).
+To do this, multiply yourself and your passenger by 70 kg (150 lbs). - Subtract this number from the Vehicle Capacity Weight (185 kg/ 400 lbs).

 This final number is the total weight of cargo you can load in or on the car.
-With five occupants (driver and four passengers), the maximum recommended weight for cargo is 45 kg (100 lbs).
+With two occupants (a driver and a passenger), the maximum recommended weight for cargo is 45 kg (100 lbs).

 Where you store this cargo, and how well you secure it, are just as important as how much it weighs.
 Make sure you load cargo so it will not shift while driving.
-Store items in the cargo area behind the rear seat, placing them as far forward as possible.
+When storing items in the trunk, place them as far forward as possible.